liezzzlll/liezzzlll/poetry.md

 There is always heartache in a love shared\
 between those whose needs were unmet.

-But even then, I know that
+But even then, I know that...

-There will be joy in the life I get to live,\
+there will be joy in the life I get to live,\
 an experience that I would not even expect.

 There will be comfort in new moments\